 “Well, I was taken aback … and embarrassed.
 He never spoke or looked at me and Susan didn’t apologise.
 In fact, she was quite abrupt with me.
 I asked for two pounds of their local sausages and she practically threw them at me!”

-I sighed.
-“I don’t know what their problem is, I’ve never met such unfriendly, miserable buggers.”
+Sighing, I said, “I don’t know what their problem is, I’ve never met such unfriendly, miserable buggers.”

 Sandra came and put her arms around me, hugging me tight.
 She laid her head on my shoulders.
 “Mike, darling, let’s move away, somewhere nice.
 Somewhere where people give you the time of day, you know, chat … and smile even.”